 - Dragon NaturallySpeaking is for voice-activated computer usage.

-- Read and Write Gold is a customizable toolbar that integrates reading, writing, studying, and research support tools with all common applications.
+- Read and Write is a customizable toolbar that integrates reading, writing, studying, and research support tools with all common applications.
+Read and Write is available on all student use computers on campus, and available through Canvas for free download and use on your home computer.

 Other Resources Recommended for Students with Disabilities